LHNCBC/lforms/README.md

 For example:

     angular.module('myApp', ['lformsWidget'])
-      .controller('lformsTestControllerH', ['$scope', function ($scope) {
+      .controller('myController', ['$scope', function ($scope) {
-        $scope.lfData = new LFormsData(myFormDefinition);
+        $scope.myFormData = new LFormsData(myFormDefinition);
       }]);

 ### Retrieving User-Entered Data

 After the user fills out a form, the data they have entered and things like codes for coded answer lists will be stored in the data model.
-To retrieve that data, LForms provides the following API:
+To retrieve that data, LForms provides the following API on the LFormsData object:

-    WidgetUtil.getFormData(formElement, noFormDefData, noEmptyValue, noHiddenItem)
+    $scope.myFormData.getFormData(formElement, noFormDefData, noEmptyValue, noHiddenItem)

-With no arguments (i.e. WidgetUti.getFormData()), the data for the first LForm found on that page will be returned, and will include the form definition, along with entries for questions the user left blank and for questions that were hidden by skip-logic (which the user might not have seen).
+With no arguments (i.e. $scope.myFormData.getFormData()), the data for the first LForm found on that page will be returned, and will include the form definition, along with entries for questions the user left blank and for questions that were hidden by skip-logic (which the user might not have seen).
 This default return